mcrl/korean_benchmarks/README.md

 # Korean Benchmarks

-## Snu-Benchmarks Summary
+## Summary
 **Snu-Benchmarks** is a collection of Korean benchmark datasets designed to evaluate language models in a wide range of tasks.
-It includes six datasets that are either translated or newly constructed to align with Korean language and cultural context.
+It includes datasets that are either translated or newly constructed to align with Korean language and cultural context.

 All datasets underwent a four-step construction process to ensure high linguistic and logical quality:
 1. **Initial Translation or Generation**